 update_option( 'siteurl', 'http://example.com' ); update_option( 'home', 'http://example.com' );

 To your functions.php.
 You can find the functions.php in wp-content/themes/your-active-theme/functions.php.

-Use a new browser, or completely clear your browser history, to browse to your http link and check the result.
+Use a new browser (or clear your browser history completely), browse to your HTTP link, and check the result.

 If you have enabled HSTS, you have to clear it from your browser specifically.